Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 To check if plugins are the problem, you can try deactivating all of your plugins at the same time.
 If the error goes away after deactivating all plugins, you know that one or more of your plugins are the cause.

-To find the specific culprit, reactivate your plugins one by one until you find the one that triggers the ERR_TOO_MANY_REDIRECTS message.
+To find the specific culprit, reactivate your plugins one by one until you find which one triggers the ERR_TOO_MANY_REDIRECTS message.

 If you can still access your WordPress dashboard, deactivate all of your plugins from the Plugins menu: